-Please note the upgrade method restriction from Release 22 systems as noted in the Caution box above.
+Please note the upgrade method restriction from Release 22 systems as noted in the Caution box on the previous page.

 The Option 11/11E Systems running on pre Release 22 software require a hardware upgrade in order to upgrade to the Release 22 software.
 The Option 11C system offers a menu driven installation and upgrade method.
 Please refer to the Option 11C Installation Guide and/or the Upgrade Procedures Guide for additional information.